thaatz/minecraft-fast/README.md

 - Drops 10 experience potions

 ###Ideas/Todo
-- Further increase enderman enderpearl drop rate to 3 or 4 rolls (now 2, was 1)
 - Add seeds to zombie?
-- Add shulker box to bonus chest (1.11)
 - Add Woodland and Ocean Exploration Maps to bonus chest (1.11)
 - Add two ender chests to ender dragon loot table (will not revisit until 1.11)
 - Add map to bonus chest? (like console version)